 To pass Common Entrance, you have to be a scuba diver.
 Only a small part of any iceberg is visible above the waves, and only a small part of any answer to a question is visible in the text.
 To discover the rest, you have to ‘dive in’ deeper and deeper…

-When I tutor Common Entrance candidates at either 11+ or 13+, I explain how to approach the two main parts of the entrance exam: the reading comprehension and the composition.
+When I tutor Common Entrance candidates at either 11+ or 13+, I explain how to approach the two main types of question in the entrance exam: the reading comprehension and the composition.

-Once you know what you’ll have to do in the exam, the next job is to work out how much time you have for each task and, during the comprehension, for each mark available.
-Most papers last an hour or an hour and a quarter, and the marks are equally divided between the comprehension and the composition.
-That means half an hour or so for the comprehension.
-However, not all of that time can be spent actually answering the questions.
-I recommend reading the passage, reading the questions, reading the passage again, answering the questions and then checking your work.
+When it comes to doing a comprehension, I recommend a five-step process that involves reading the passage, reading the questions, reading the passage again, answering the questions and then checking your work.
 Reading the text may take five minutes or so, reading the questions a minute or two, re-reading the text another five minutes and checking your work another five minutes after that, which leaves only 15-20 minutes to answer the questions.
 If there are 25 marks available, that means around 30-45 seconds per mark.
 The number of marks available for each individual question will tell you how much time you have in total, eg two minutes for a four-mark question.

 - Read the passage (5 mins).